Ghassen69/holbertonschool-AirBnB_clone_v4/README.md

 Jennifer Huang - [Github](https://github.com/jhuang10123) / [Twitter](https://twitter.com/earthtojhuang)

 Second part of Airbnb: Joann Vuong
+Ghassen Ayari

+##Contribution
+A method to retrieve one object
+A method to count the number of objects in storage Create an endpoint that retrieves the number of each objects by type

 ## License
 Public Domain.
 No copy write protection.